SongshGeo/SongshGeo-as-Scholar/content/en/publication/song2023e/index.md

 publication: _Journal of Open Sourced Software_
 publication_short: _JOSS_

-abstract: ABSESpy is a novel agent-based modeling (ABM) framework that enhances socio-ecological systems (SES) research fidelity.
-Addressing critical needs in SES study, such as complex decision-making, scaling, and data integration, it features a Branch-Leaf architecture for clear separation and integration of human and natural subsystems, promoting replicability and model coupling. `ABSESpy` also supports modeling human behavior through well-recognized workflows of perception, decision-making definitions, and responses.
-Moreover, it advances real-world modeling with multiple time operating modes, accommodating the diverse temporal scales of SES phenomena and integrating time-sensitive event simulations.
-These innovations position `ABSESpy` as a crucial tool in addressing current gaps in SES research, fostering more ABMs for real-world SES issues.
+abstract: ABSESpy is a novel agent-based modeling (ABM) framework that facilitates socio-ecological systems (SES) research.
+It serves as an extension package of Mesa, the most popular ABM framework, and further enhances agents’ interactions with other components, especially grid-like spaces.
+With a configuration file for managing parameters and an improved data Input/Output system, ABSESpy’s modularity and low-coupling design enable elegant maintenance of large modeling projects.
+In addition, ABSESpy includes a schedule that aligns models’ tick with the calendar time.
+These innovations position ABSESpy as a valuable tool in fostering more ABMs for real-world SES issues.
+Its ultimate aim is to become the go-to choice for ABM when working with a human-involved changing world.

 # Summary.
 An optional shortened abstract.
 summary: ""